eda-ricercatore/gulyas-scripts/notes/python.md

 + Codify relationships between packages, modules, and classes to represent actual/real relationships between (concrete or abstract) nouns
 	\cite[Chapter 4, pp. 105]{Alchin2010}.
++ *Python* supports multiple inheritance, and enables each class to be build as another component of the software \cite[Chapter 4, pp. 105]{Alchin2010}.
+	- Multiple inheritance enables mixins, or support classes, to provide minor add-on features that can be used by a variety of classes.
+		\cite[Chapter 4, pp. 105]{Alchin2010}.
+		* **Compare mixins with traits.**
+		* "[A mixin does] not provide full functionality on [its] own."